 And stories abound of doctors and ENT specialists being less than sympathetic, if not downright dismissive.

 The Husband is used to my carrying musicians earplugs around with me.
 If we go, say to a school concert, I’ll whip them out of my handbag and shove them in my ears to avoid a tinnitus spike.

 A spike is where something triggers a rise in the volume and duration of your tinnitus.
 It can be something like an ambulance siren passing by you on the road, a balloon bursting, a door slamming or someone shouting.

 You can also trigger a spike if you have a sensitivity to certain foods or additives – possibly for example aspartame or gluten.

 The most asked question on the forums is simply this “will I ever know silence again”?

 Tinnitus can be incredibly isolating and, because it is so difficult for non-sufferers to understand, it is easy to feel alone.

 It may not be cancer or heart disease but it can have as great an impact.

-It is nice to see then, that NRS Healthcare, a leading mobility and daily living aid provider based in Leicester, has created a useful infographic to raise awareness of the condition.
+NRS Healthcare, a leading mobility and daily living aid provider based in Leicester, has created a useful infographic to raise awareness of the condition.